25 Other Ways to Say “I Regret to Inform You” (With Examples)

 • I must inform you of a setback

-See also 20 Other Ways to Say “Looking Forward to Meeting You”
+See also 20 Other Ways to Say “Happy to Be Part of the Team” (With Examples)

 The Importance of Language in Difficult Conversations